gcapes/git-course-mace/_episodes/02-local.md

 ~~~
 $ git commit
 	# Now type a commit message: 'Add kelvin to celsius conversion'
-	# Save the commit message and close your text editor (gedit, notepad etc.)
+	# Save the commit message and close your text editor (notepad etc.)
 ~~~
 {: .bash}